sumedh105/mpv/DOCS/man/options.rst

     content.
 The default of 0 means no limit if the detected contrast is less than 100000, and limits to 1000 otherwise.
 Use ``--icc-contrast=inf`` to preserve the infinite contrast (most likely when using OLED displays).

+``--lut=<file>``
+    Specifies a custom LUT (in Adobe .cube format) to apply to the colors as part of color conversion.
+The exact interpretation depends on the value of ``--lut-type``.
+(Only for ``--vo=placebo``)

+``--lut-type=<value>``
+    Controls the interpretation of color values fed to and from the LUT specified as ``--lut``.
+Valid values are:

+    auto
+        Chooses the interpretation of the LUT automatically from tagged metadata, and otherwise falls back to ``native``.
+(Default) native
+        Applied to raw image contents in its native RGB colorspace (non-linear light), before conversion to the output color space. normalized
+        Applied to the normalized RGB image contents, in linear light, before conversion to the output color space.
+    conversion
+        Fully replaces the conversion from the image color space to the output color space.
+If such a LUT is present, it has the highest priority, and overrides any ICC profiles, as well as options related to tone mapping and output colorimetry (``--target-prim``, ``--target-trc`` etc.).

 ``--blend-subtitles=<yes|video|no>``
     Blend subtitles directly onto upscaled video frames, before interpolation